-From July - Aug of 2018, numerous instruments were deployed around Isla Natividad in Baja California Mexico.
-These included thermistor chains at each site with either 2 or 4m resolutions depending on the site.
+From July - Aug of 2018, numerous instruments were deployed around Isla Natividad in Baja California Mexico. .
+These included ADCPs, which were bottom-mounted by lead weights.

 Folders and filenames included in this dataset contain transect and target depth identifiers.
 Prefix letters represent a cross-shore transect line and the 2 numerals represent the approximate target depth of a mooring along that line.
 There were 4 transects (LG,PP, MP, BB) and moorings were targeted at 15, 20, and 25m on each transect.
 For example "BB15" indicates transect BB and target mooring depth of 15m.
-See the supplemental file "deploy info.csv" for a list of transect-mooring deployments included in this dataset.
+See the supplemental file "deploy\info.csv" for a list of transect-mooring deployments included in this dataset.